 I really can’t recommend this site enough, the owners are very friendly and welcoming and they provided everything we’d need for our stay.
 I was worried that our children were making a bit too much mess in the play area with the water but having 2 small children themselves they were completely understanding and encouraged them to get their hands dirty.

-For more information on Mountain Cottage Yurts please visit the Website.
+For more information, please visit Mountain Cottage Yurts.
 You’ll find everything you need to know including details on the 4 different sized yurts, availability, costs, info on the local area and a helpful list letting you know what they provide and what you would need to bring.

 If you do end up booking and staying, please say hi from Dorsetmums and enjoy your peaceful break.